CanadianCommander/win-crate/doc/windows-postinstall-setup.md

 Run both the batch files in this directory as `ADMINISTRATOR`.
 The scripts will install spice guest tools and virtiofs drivers.

+### Optional Scripts
+There are some optional scripts on the CD drive.
+You might want to run.
+- `dotnet-dev-setup.ps1` - Install all the tools you will need for dotnet development.
+Including `vscode` for remote tunneling.

 ## Configure Devices

 Next you must configure system devices to use the correct drivers.
 In "Device Manager" locate the